Introduction

 SSLEngine on

-SSLCertificateFile /path/to/www_yoursite_com.crt
+SSLCertificateFile /path/to/example.com.crt

-SSLCertificateKeyFile /path/to/www_yoursite_com.key
+SSLCertificateKeyFile /path/to/example.com.key

 <Location />